-Ash Cleanout system (optional):
+Ash Clean out system:

-The ash dump handle is located under the ash lip on the left hand side.
+The ash dump handle is located behind the Lower Grill, under the ash lip on the left hand side.
+To access the handle, pull the Lower Grill up to unlock then tip towards to you.
 To operate ash dump, pull handle out 1/2"(13mm) and turn clockwise.
 This will unlock the ash dump and allow it to open.
 Hold handle open while pulling ashes into the opening.
 Avoid large embers as these still contain heat value.
 Release handle and push in to lock.
 Ensure ash dump door is properly engaged.
 Fill the cavity with the remaining ash level with the firebox floor.
 Lift and pull out ash pan and discard ashes into metal container.
 Replace ash pan and ensure it is seated properly.